mathiasertl/django-ca/docs/source/settings.rst

    ..
 WARNING:: Do not set this value unless you actually plan on hosting the
       CRL.
 CRL-enabled clients will refuse to connect if the CRL cannot be found.

+CA_CRL_PATH
+   Default: ``None``

+   An absolute path where the CRL should be dumped to.
+If set, revoking a certificate (either via webinterface or via command line) will automatically update the CRL.

 CA_DEFAULT_EXPIRES
    Default: ``720``